Jannat150/Ecommerce-Follow-Along/README.md

 - Dynamic Rendering with Components: This guide describes how to build and use React components (i.e., the product card) for dynamically showing data according to user selection or filters.

+# E-Commerce Application - MERN Stack Project (Milestone 13)

+### Overview
+In this milestone, I will add functionality to edit the details of previously uploaded products.
+The task involves adding an "Edit" button on the product card, which allows users to edit the product details.
+Upon clicking the "Edit" button, the form will auto-fill with the current data, enabling users to modify the details and save the updated information to the MongoDB database.

+### Key Features
+- Edit Button on Product Card: An "Edit" button is added to each product card for quick access to modify product details.
+- Auto-fill Form: When the "Edit" button is clicked, the form auto-fills with the existing product data, allowing the user to make changes.
+- Update API Endpoint: A backend API endpoint is created to handle the update of product data in the MongoDB database.
+- Data Persistence: Changes made to the product details are saved and reflected in the database.

+### Learning Outcomes

+By the end of this milestone, I will:

+- Understand how to write an endpoint that updates existing data in MongoDB.
+- Learn how to pre-fill a form with existing data for editing purposes.
+- Gain experience working with API requests to modify and save data in a database.